 The Wachau takes up a 33-kilometre (20-mile) stretch of the Danube between Melk and Krems in Upper Austria.
 The unique blend of picturesque villages, river landscape, history, culture and regional delicatessen are the main attractions.
 The mild climate, geology and good soil make Wachau one of the prime wine districts of Austria.
 The tourist season […]

-The Bucklige Welt region in the southeastern corner of Lower Austria is characterized by a very hilly landscape.
-Hence the name, which means something like “world of bumps” in German.
+A very hilly landscape characterizes the Bucklige Welt region in the southeastern corner of Lower Austria.
+Hence, the name means something like “world of bumps” in German.
 This is the easternmost end of the Alps, which extends through Austria.
 From here, the flat Pannonian plains dominate the landscape far into Hungary.
-Land […]
+Land of the thousand […]